Sam Graves: Ethics investigation

 In 2009, the House Ethics Committee began an inquiry into whether Graves used his position on the Small Business Committee to invite Brooks Hurst, a longtime friend and a business partner of his wife, to testify at a committee hearing on the federal regulation of biodiesel and ethanol production.
 Graves had failed to mention the financial link between his wife and Hurst at the hearing, which dealt with federal subsidies for renewable fuels.
 A review by the independent Office of Congressional Ethics found "substantial reason to believe that an appearance of conflict of interest was created."
 Graves said in a statement, "I look forward to a quick review of the facts and answering any questions that the committee may have.
 I believe that a speedy review will show that all the rules of the House concerning testimony in front of the Small Business Committee were followed."
 The Office of Congressional Ethics referred the case to the House Ethics committee, which ended its own investigation in October, and released a report finding no ethical violations, as it asserted there was no standard in place for appearances like Hurst's.

 Political campaigns

 Before his congressional career, Graves served eight years in the Missouri General Assembly, winning election to the Missouri House of Representatives once, and to the Missouri Senate twice.

 In 2000, Democratic U.S. Representative Pat Danner suddenly retired due to breast cancer.
 Graves filed within the short period of time left for filing.
 He faced Danner's son, Steve Danner, a former state senator, in the general election.
-Graves called Danner as a "tax and spend liberal" and won the race with 51% of the vote, largely by running up huge margins in the district's rural areas.
-He was arguably helped by George W. Bush carrying the district in the 2000 presidential election, a theory known as the coattail effect.
+Graves called Danner as a "tax and spend liberal" and won the race with 51% of the vote.